Walking the Appalachian Trail through downtown Hot Springs

 Hot Springs, North Carolina, is perhaps best known for its hot mineral springs.
 This small village in Madison County is located just 40 minutes north of Asheville at the junction of the Appalachian Trail (goes right through downtown) and the French Broad River.
 Recently voted the Best "Small Mountain Town" from Georgia to West Virginia and surrounded by the Pisgah National Forest, Hot Springs is a haven for those seeking outdoor adventure, healing and relaxation, or a quiet romantic getaway in a charming mountain village.

-It's definitely the place for outdoor enthusiasts, especially since hikers on the the famous Appalachian Trail walk through the middle of town and whitewater enthusiasts love the rapids on the French Broad River (see the whitewater rafting guide).
+This is definitely the place for outdoor enthusiasts, especially since hikers on the famous Appalachian Trail walk through the middle of town and whitewater enthusiasts love the rapids on the French Broad River (see their Hot Springs whitewater rafting guide).
 Go mountain biking, take a llama trek, fish a while, or horseback ride.
 There's plenty of day-hike options on the Appalachian Trail.
-You can start the Lover's Leap Trail (see our guide) from downtown and enjoy the panoramic views from a cliff overlooking the town and river.
-Or hike the grassy meadow atop Max Patch (see our guide).
+You can hike the Lover's Leap Trail section from downtown and enjoy the panoramic views from a cliff overlooking the town and river.
+Or hike the grassy meadow atop Max Patch.
 And hike or drive to the Rich Mountain Lookout Tower.